-Averaged over the period 2081–2100, GSAT is very likely to be higher than in the recent past (1995–2014) by 0.3°C–0.9°C in the low-emission scenario SSP1-1.9 and by 2.6°C–4.7°C in the high-emission scenario SSP5-8.5.
-For the scenarios SSP1-2.6, SSP2-4.5, and SSP3-7.0, the corresponding very likely ranges are 0.6°C–1.4°C, 1.3°C–2.5°C, and 2.0°C–3.8°C, respectively (Figure 4.11, Table 4.5).
+Averaged over the period 2081–2100, GSAT is very likely to be higher than in the recent past (1995–2014) by 0.3°C–0.9°C in the low-emissions scenario SSP1-1.9 and by 2.6°C–4.7°C in the high-emission scenario SSP5-8.5.
+For the scenarios SSP1-2.6, SSP2-4.5, and SSP3-7.0, the corresponding very likely ranges are 0.6°C–1.4°C, 1.3°C–2.5°C, and 2.0°C–3.8°C, respectively (Figure 4.11 and Table 4.5).
 Because the different approaches for estimating long-term GSAT change produce consistent results (Figure 4.11), there is high confidence in this assessment.
 These ranges of the long-term projected GSAT change generally correspond to AR5 ranges for related scenarios but the likelihood is increased to very likely ranges, in contrast to the likely ranges in AR5.
-Over the mid-term period 2041–2060, the very likely GSAT ranges of SSP1-1.9 and SSP5-8.5 are almost completely distinct (Table 4.5, high confidence, see also Section 4.3.1).
+Over the mid-term period 2041–2060, the very likely GSAT ranges of SSP1-1.9 and SSP5-8.5 are almost completely distinct (high confidence) (Table 4.5; see also Section 4.3.1).

-CMIP6 models project a wider range of GSAT change than the assessed range (high confidence, see Section 4.3.1).
-The CMIP6 models with a higher climate sensitivity simulate warming rates higher than assessed very likely here (see Section 4.3.1); these rates are very unlikely but not impossible to occur and hence cannot be excluded.
+CMIP6 models project a wider range of GSAT change than the assessed range (high confidence) (Section 4.3.1).
+The CMIP6 models with a higher climate sensitivity simulate warming rates higher than assessed very likely here (Section 4.3.1); these rates are very unlikely but not impossible to occur and hence cannot be excluded.
 The implications of these very unlikely warming rates for patterns of surface temperature and precipitation change are assessed in Section 4.8.

-For the near term, initialized decadal forecasts constitute another line of evidence over the period 2019–2028 (see Box 4.1).
+For the near term, initialized decadal forecasts constitute another line of evidence over the period 2019–2028 (Box 4.1).
 The forecasts are consistent with the assessed GSAT very likely range (Box 4.1, Figure 1), strengthening the confidence in the near-term assessment.

 [START FIGURE 4.11 HERE]